 In the below video “More than on H1 on a page: good or bad?”
 Matt says it’s okay to have multiple <H1> tags on a page — if it made sense.
 That is, if the page has a lot of content that needed to be separated by multiple subject headings.
 He also went on to say that you shouldn’t go crazy with <H1> tags either.

-If you’re using WordPress, be sure to closely look over the theme structure as many designers have been using the <H1> tag to style and display the logo.
-As a general rule of thumb, this is a mistake.
+As a final tip about using <H1> tags, if you’re using WordPress, be sure to closely look over the theme structure as many designers have been using the <H1> tag to style and display the logo.
+This is a mistake.

 After the <title> Tag, the <H1> tag is the most important tag on the page.
 If you allocate your logo/business name to a <H1> tag, it essentially tags your entire site with your business name as the primary keyword.
 I’ll be discussing this in greater detail in a future WordPress SEO articles.

 - Use H1 tag for the main topic of your page

 - Place your H1 tag as close to the <body> tag as possible

 - Make sure your webpages and/or WordPress theme isn’t using an H1 tag for any other element on the page